cagostino/npcsh/README.md

 data> load data.csv as df
 data> df.describe()
 ```
+From  here, you can make use of common numpy, pandas, and matplotlib operations for data analysis.

 ### Notes
 Jot down notes and store them within the npcsh database and in the current directory as a text file.